tbates/tbates.github.io/_posts/2000-11-30-base-First-steps.markdown

 library("umx")
 ```

-*note*: umx ? function help is not just boilerplate documentation: All functions have real-world examples.
+*note*: umx ? function help is not just boilerplate documentation: All functions have real-world examples to build on!

 <a name="overview"></a>

 ## Overview

-For those of you who like to get straight to the code: here's what happens on this page:
+For those of you who like to get straight to the code: on this page we will build up a simply one-group structural equation model.

 ```R
 m1 = umxRAM("gas mileage", data = mtcars,